ThoughtWorks-DPS/dps-starterkit-java/docs/tutorial.md

 ## Tracing

-View the Jaeger monitoring system
+View the Jaeger monitoring system at [http://localhost:16686/](http://localhost:16686/) in your browser.

 ```bash
 chrome http://localhost:16686/